premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-11-02-wired-for-thought-jeffrey-stibel-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2011-11-02
 title: Wired for Thought - How the Brain Is Shaping the Future of the Internet
-date: 2011-11-02
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Wired For Thought: How The Brain Is Shaping The Future Of The Internet